babunairofficial/javaScript/doItYourself/README.md

     Learned how to use the prompt() function to get user input.
     Explored storing user input in variables.
     Practiced displaying user input through alerts and concatenation.
+# 10. If Statements
+    Learned how to use if statements for conditional logic.
+    Explored === operator

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!